 Today very few Bagots are managed as a semi-feral herd on an extensive range.
 Levens Hall in Cumbria is one of the few locations where Bagots living a ‘wild’ existence can be observed.
 The Bagot goat has adapted well to life as a domestic goat.
 Individual goats vary, but many will overcome their naturally timid nature and become tame and gentle pets.
 A few small Bagot herds are kept and thrive in paddock enclosures, where they are provided with forage and fresh vegetation daily.
 The majority are managed as grazing stock on pasture, where they remain for most of the year, usually only housed for kidding.
 The Bagot goat is surprisingly tolerant of rain, usually only seeking shelter in the heaviest downpour.
 Maintaining their hardiness and adaptation to the British climate is a priority, however in all but the most extensive range a simple shelter should be provided.
 In nature goats are a mountain and upland species, however the Bagot is the UK’s only primitive goat breed to have developed in the English lowlands, where it has adapted to the challenges of this environment.

 The exact origin of the Bagot is unknown, however there appears to be two leading theories.
-The first theory is that they were brought to Britain during the Crusades in the Middle Ages and were later given to Lord Bagot by the King in recognition of the good hunting that he enjoyed on the estate.
+The first theory is that they were brought to Britain during the Crusades in the Middle Ages and were later given to Lord Bagot by the King Richard II in recognition of the good hunting on the estate.

 The second theory is that they originated from goats already native to Britain.
 In Medieval times, when several breeds became emparked, colour had significant meaning to the extent that laws existed which dictated their use according to social rank.
 These sumptuary laws gave high rank to both pure white and black, as found in both Bagot goats and White Park cattle.
 We do not know for certain if this influenced the choices of livestock to adorn these old country estates, but it is certainly true that black and white animals are particularly striking within the landscape.

 It has also been suggested that they may share a common ancestor with the Valais Black-Necked goat of Switzerland, however any link with this similarly patterned breed has not been proved.
 The Valais is an improved breed kept for meat and occasionally milk.
 It’s appearance today differs significantly from its primitive ancestors, which were believed to have been very like the Bagot.
-Goats similar in colour pattern and appearance to the Bagot are often found in the landrace breeds of the Scandinavian countries today.
+Goats similar in colour pattern and appearance to the Bagot are found in the landrace breeds of the Northern Europe and Scandinavian countries today, such as the Icelandic goat, Dutch Landrace and Old Irish goat .

-As you can see, there are several possibilities when considering the Bagot goat’s origin, however after more than 600 years of genetic isolation, the Bagot goat is a distinct breed of great historical significance.
+As you can see, there are several possibilities when considering the Bagot goat’s origin, however after more than 600 years of genetic isolation in Staffordshire, the Bagot goat is a distinct breed of great historical significance.

 The Bagot is a small to medium sized goat.
 It has large curved horns which sweep backwards with very little lateral twist.
 The head and forequarters are predominantly black and the hindquarters are predominantly white.
 Many animals have black patches on the hindquarters and a white blaze on the face.